ronlanla/cover-client-js/docs/programmatic-interface.md

 ## Object orientated interface

 The `Analysis` class can be used to run analyses.

+It provides a high level interface to run an analysis and write tests via the `run` method.

-It makes the calling the low level api binding simpler, and keeps track of the state of the analysis.
+It also makes the calling the low level api binding simpler, and keeps track of the state of the analysis.

 ### Instantiation